-- Assumptions and limitations - Description of the calculation procedure shown in the bow tie and high-level schematics - Description of how outputs will be characterized and presented (e.g., visualization) to decision makers - Concise description and timeline of planned changes to the calculation procedure over the triennial WMP cycle, including any key improvements from the Energy Safety Wildfire Risk Modeling Working Group and plans to align with the consensus Risk Modeling Requirements by January 1, 2024.
+- Description of how outputs will be characterized and presented (e.g., visualization) to decision makers. - Concise description and timeline of planned changes to the calculation procedure over the triennial WMP cycle, including any key improvements from the Energy Safety Wildfire Risk Modeling Working Group and plans to align with the consensus Risk Modeling Requirements by January 1, 2024.